 Vitamin D needs don’t change with pregnancy either, but be sure you’re getting enough.
 Unless you are absolutely certain that you get regular sun exposure, it’s a good idea to take a supplement.
 If you use sunscreen, that will block synthesis of vitamin D in your skin, so keep that in mind when you consider the need for supplementation.

-Hopefully, you’ve already been taking a vitamin B12 supplement, but if not, this is definitely the time to start.
+You should already been taking a vitamin B12 supplement, but if not, this is definitely the time to start.
 Plant foods don’t have B12 unless they are fortified with it and a lack of this vitamin can have serious consequences for your baby.
 The easiest way to get adequate B12 is to take a supplement providing between 25 and 100 micrograms per day.
 Look for supplements that contain cyanocobalamin, which is preferred over methylcobalamin.

 Leave a Comment